 Many people use marijuana for medical and recreational purposes.
 For example, it has been shown to benefit those experiencing chronic pain and the nausea that often accompanies chemotherapy treatments.
 For the majority of users, however, it is a recreational drug and can easily be used to excess.

 An increasing number of people have started regularly using marijuana as more states legalize cannabis products.
 However, it is still considered an illegal drug by the federal government.
-Unlike many illicit drugs, marijuana does not usually cause physical addiction; nonetheless, many people who use it regularly develop an emotional dependency.
+Unlike many illicit drugs, marijuana does not usually cause physical addiction; nonetheless, many people who use it regularly develop substance dependence and co occurring mental health disorders.

 Recent statistics show that about 18% of all adult Americans use marijuana.
 Additionally, it is estimated that 3 out of every 10 users have a marijuana use disorder.